Liz Truss vows to deal with energy crisis as next PM

 Liz Truss has promised to take action to deal with surging energy costs after winning the Tory leadership contest to become the next PM.

-In a poll of party members, the foreign secretary defeated Rishi Sunak with 57% of the votes to his 43%, a narrower margin than expected.
+In a poll of party members, the foreign secretary defeated rival Rishi Sunak with 57% of the votes to his 43%, a narrower margin than expected.

 She will succeed Boris Johnson on Tuesday after being formally appointed by the Queen.